What is divorce anxiety?

 Instead, the first thing you need to do is to accept that ‘the only way out is through’.
 This means accepting that there will be pain, but that it will get easier over time (we promise it does).
 Once you stop struggling to avoid it, and instead accept it with compassion, things always seem more bearable.

 Self-compassion often comes up as an important factor in well-being.
 Self-compassion entails acting the same way towards yourself when you are struggling in life, as you might act towards someone you love.
-So, instead of just trying to ignore pain with a ‘stiff upper lip’, you pause and kindly tell yourself ‘this is really difficult right now, how can I comfort and care for myself in this moment?’
+So, instead of just trying to ignore pain with a ‘stiff upper lip’, you pause and kindly tell yourself ‘This is really difficult right now, how can I comfort and care for myself in this moment?’

 With this approach, you can help give yourself what you need, as far as possible.
 It might involve a cup of tea, calling a friend or asking for a hug.
 It will definitely involve the basics of self-care such as exercise, eating regularly, getting dressed, seeing people and keeping to a routine.